ItsChrisHickman/themes-for-teams/README.md

 I work for a company that recently migrated to Teams.

-I decided to build a Chrome Extension to customize it to suit my purposes.
-It works with Firefox too!
+I decided to build a browser extension to improve the overall experience and make Teams feel like home.

 ## Features

+- Themes Selection
+- Font Selection
 - Reduction in unnecessary padding around elements
-- Font Selection
-- Themes Selection
 - Moves Post Titles beside avatar - much nicer!
+- Remove the 'expand/collapse' behavior on messages and filters
 - Subtle style changes to give Teams an edge!

 ## Chrome Installation